maxd13/logic-soundness/paper.md

     (I₁ : Π {n}, @fint n)
     (I₂ : Π {n}, @rint n)
 ```

+&emsp; &emsp; Even though a first-order structure in logic is only considered to be a model relative to a particular formula, or set of formulas, which it satisfies, we take the two words to be synonymous; since every structure is a model of some formula or another.

 &emsp; &emsp; We then define references for terms in the language, and a way to bind a variable to a reference in a variable assignment: